Wolverine971/9takes/src/blog/people/Ronald_Reagan.md

 ## Emphasis on unity

 Enneagram Type 9s place a high value on unity and often seek to create a sense of oneness among people.
 Reagan's "Morning in America" campaign was a prime example of this.
 He emphasized the idea of Americans working together towards a common goal and painted a positive vision for the future.

+Check out this blog for an analysis of <a href="/blog/famous-enneagram-types/Nancy_Reagan">Nancy Reagan.</a>